drfailov/DRM_Watch_v2/README.md

 <img src="Photos/config_watchfaces.jpg" width="300"/>

 ## Software > How to add your own melodies
-Because of Arduino have <b>VERY</b> limited space, byt I want to store long melodies, I made algorythm to compress music as much as possible.\
+Because of Arduino have <b>VERY</b> limited space, but I want to store long melodies, I made algorythm to compress music as much as possible.\
 As source I using Nokia-style composer music, named `RTTTL`.\
 I made software to convert `RTTTL` to binary codes, which can be played by synthesizer of